bacardi55/gtl/README.md

 mode = "tui"
 # If false, standard ascii characters will be used.
 tui_status_emoji = false

+# Enable tinylog edition from gtl:
+# This will use an external editor,
+# configured in your EDITOR environment variable.
+# You can check with 'echo $EDITOR' to see if it
+# is configured correctly.
+# ctrl+n is disabled when set to false.
+allow_edit = false
+# Path to tinylog file.
+This option is ignored if
+# allow_edit = false.
+# If not a valid file, editing will not be possible
+# and ctrl+n will be disabled.
+tinylog_path = "path/to/tinylog/file.gmi"
+# Path to script to be executed after the edition is done.
+# This script needs to be executable.
+# If not a valid executable script, it will be ignored.
+post_edit_script = "path/to/script"
 ```

 By default, gtl will look for ~/.config/gtl/gtl.toml .
 It will create it if needed.